Bulova is one of the longest-running brands in the US watch and clock-making industry. This American brand was founded in 1875 in downtown New York.

 Currently, Bulova, along with the aforementioned brands that it manufactures, is owned by the Citizen Watch Co.
+If after reading this brand overview you’re still interested, make sure you check out our list of recommended Bulova Men’s watches or this list of top Ladies Bulova watches.

 History of Bulova watches